intel/neural-compressor/neural_compressor/pruner/README.md

 - Gradient

   The algorithm prunes the weight by the lowest gradient value at each layer with given sparsity target.

 - SNIP

   The algorithm prunes the dense model at its initialization, by analyzing the weights' effect to the loss function when they are masked.
 Please refer to the original [paper](https://arxiv.org/abs/1810.02340) for details

 - SNIP with momentum

-  The algorithm improves original SNIP algorithms and introduces weights' score maps which updates in a momentum way.\
+  The algorithm improves original SNIP algorithm and introduces weights' score maps which updates in a momentum way.\
   In the following formula, $n$ is the pruning step and $W$ and $G$ are model's weights and gradients respectively.
   $$Score_{n} = 1.0 \times Score_{n-1} + 0.9 \times |W_{n} \times G_{n}|$$